percona/everest-doc/docs/release-notes/Percona-Everest-1.1.0-(2024-08-12).md

 If a storage is currently in use by any schedule or backup, you can’t delete it.

-Let's see how to work with different databases:
+Let's discover how to work with various databases:

 - MySQL, Mongo: Create a new backup using a different storage.
-Then, delete the old schedules and backups which use the duplicated storages.
+Then, delete the old schedules and backups that use the duplicated storage.

 - PostgreSQL: Delete the old schedules and backups that use the duplicate storage.
 Then, create a new backup using different storage.